Some of our services are inevitably affected by these unprecedented circumstances.

 We would love to know more about what you are offering.
 Please supply as much of the following information as you can:

 * a comprehensive written list of the material on offer – including the title of the item(s), who is donating it, its history or provenance and its current condition

 * photos of the material – for our experts to further assess its condition

 * a completed collection offer form attached to the email – Download: Collection offers form

 We also recommend consulting our Collection Policy – Download: Collection Policy.

 Our main collecting focus is on master and unique material rather than copies (film prints, commercially available tapes or recordings etc).
 We would be grateful if you could review any material on offer against our online catalogue to check whether we already have it.

-We will be monitoring the collection [at] nfsa.gov.au email address but there will be a 5–10 day response period before we can discuss next actions.
+You can contact us via the collection [at] nfsa.gov.au email address but note there may be a 5–10 day response period before we can discuss next actions.

 Acquisition of new material

 The NFSA acquires new material in accordance with its collection policy and statement of curatorial values.